star007-school/ITAI-2372-AI-Applications-Portfolio/README.md

 ## About This Portfolio

 Welcome!
-My name is **Alexis-Star Yarbrough**, and I am currently studying **Robotics and Artificial Intelligence**.
+My name is **Star Yarbrough**, and I am currently studying **Robotics and Artificial Intelligence**.
 This repository showcases projects, case studies, and research completed throughout my **ITAI 2372: Advanced Topics in Artificial Intelligence** course.

 Throughout this course, I explored how artificial intelligence is transforming industries through automation, machine learning, data analysis, and intelligent decision-making.
 My work emphasizes not only the technical capabilities of AI but also the ethical, social, and business considerations that accompany these technologies.